austinserif/reflow/README.md

 	...
 ```

+### Quick Start

+To generate a new page or component, navigate to the root directory or your react app and execute one of following:

+1. Components: `/path/to/reflow/make-react component Nav Routes`

+2. Pages `/path/to/reflow/make-react page Home About`

 ### Coming Soon

-1. Components
-	- To generate component files and styles for COMPONENT_NAME, fork the files locally and execute `make_component COMPONENT_NAME` from the root of your react project directory.

-2. Pages

-3. Hoooks
+3. Hooks

 4. Reducers